Disney Puts ‘Gay Scene’ In ‘Beauty And The Beast’ Remake [Watch]

 The move was a risky one for Disney.
 Fans of the Beauty and the Beast story, not only around the world but in the United States, may not agree with the studio and director’s message about homosexuality — and boycott Disney far into the future.
 Offended parents could opt to stop taking their children to Disney animated movies and leave the multitude of themed merchandise and toys sitting firmly on store shelves.
 Heated debate over the altering of a classic story is already happening on social media.

 The Disney gay scene is not the only new take on the classic fairytale.
 In the live-action film, Emma Watson’s characterization of Belle is also transformed.
 Belle is no longer a beautiful bookworm.
-The character now boast a far more feminist demeanor and is an inventor.
+The character now boasts a far more feminist demeanor and is an inventor.

 The live-action remake of Beauty and the Beast will feature Disney’s first ever gay character and love scene. https://t.co/EOKow7rChN pic.twitter.com/iihRdF8wQe